-This two year BSc (Hons) Acute and Critical Care degree is suitable for registered nursing professionals working in ICU, CCU, HDU, A&E, theatres, medical/surgical assessment units (MAU/SAU), pre-hospital care and general acute wards.
+This part-time BSc (Hons) Acute and Critical Care degree is suitable for registered nursing professionals working in ICU, CCU, HDU, A&E, theatres, medical/surgical assessment units (MAU/SAU), pre-hospital care and general acute wards.

 Applied physiology of acute and critical illness

 This module looks at critically analysing the impact of pathophysiology on acute and critically ill adult patients and to understand altered physiology.
 You will explore the consequences of acute and critical illness on homeostasis using a wide knowledge base of normal and altered physiology to understand key treatments.
 The module will also focus on cardio-respiratory physiology, neurological control and acute medical conditions.

 Care and management of the acute and critically ill

 You will critically evaluate the complexity of care issues in relation to acutely and critically ill adult patients and analyse the context of that care.
 The effectiveness of care implementation across a range of patient presentations will be analysed with consideration given to the processes of assessment, monitoring and intervention.